 The entity did not report any liquid fuel using the transaction types: Production in California, Production for Import, or Import; and

-The entity did not report any transactions specified in section 95500(c)(1)(B) or 95500(c)(1)(C).
+The entity did not report any transactions specified in section 95500(c)(1)(B) through 95500(c)(1)(E).

 Verification of Crude Oil Quarterly and Annual Volumes Reports.